Constitution of the Swiss Association of Singapore

 Up to 5 other members (amended AGM March 2008 approved by ROS May 2008)

-The President must always be a Swiss national and there shall not be more than two Non-Swiss national Members in the Committee at any one time.
+The President must always be a Swiss national and there shall be a majority of Swiss nationals among the Members of the Committee at any one time.

 Foreign Diplomats shall not serve as Committee Members.
 All office bearers may be re-elected to consecutive terms of office without limitation.